 Employee employability is both a corporate responsibility and an opportunity that goes beyond the legal framework of Jobs & Skills Management.
 From ongoing training to innovation programs, there are many mechanisms available.
 Here are some of them:

-- Ongoing training : Whether in the form of courses, seminars, workshops, e-learning, etc., these programs are designed to enhance our employees' technical, managerial and interpersonal skills.
-These programs aim to improve skills technical, managerial and interpersonal skills.
+1. Ongoing training : Whether in the form of courses, seminars, workshops, MOOCs or micro-learning, etc., these programs are designed to enhance the technical, managerial and interpersonal skills of our employees.
+These programs aim to improve employees' technical, managerial and interpersonal skills.

-- Career transition support: Helping employees with career transitions, whether promotions, role changes, or the end of a contract.
-This can include career counseling sessions, orientation programs, or training to adapt to new roles.
+4. Career transition support: Helping employees with career transitions, whether promotions, role changes, or the end of a contract.
+This can include career counseling sessions, orientation programs, or coaching to adapt to new roles.

 Here is an illustration of the contexts in which they can occur: